Guide series, Part 5 of 5 · What gets measured gets managed

 Most people are not “most people”

-If a population has a mean of 70% TIR, the mean is by definition where most of the population sits.
-But “most” hides a lot.
+If a population has a mean of 70% TIR, that mean is the balance point of the distribution.
+It is not, despite how it is usually read, where most of the population sits; depending on the spread, very few people may sit near it at all.
 In any well-distributed population, roughly:

 If a clinic looks at your last 14-day TIR and compares it to “the consensus 70%,” they are doing two things at once.
 They are taking your short-term snapshot, and pretending it sits comfortably on a population mean that two-thirds of the population are not actually on.
 The 14-day window adds noise; the population comparison adds the wrong reference frame.
 Both errors point the same way: false reassurance, or false alarm.